 Partnership for a Healthier Fairfax 2022 Annual Meeting

-The Annual Meeting will be a business meeting focused on the Partnership’s accomplishments in 2022 as well as what’s ahead for 2023.
-The business meeting will be followed by an educational program featuring Deeply Rooted: History's Lessons for Equity in Northern Virginia.
+The Annual Meeting took place on December 7, 2022 and focused on the Partnership’s accomplishments in 2022, a lookahead to 2023 and an educational program featuring Deeply Rooted: History's Lessons for Equity in Northern Virginia.

 A healthy community means more than good medical care; it involves giving everyone the opportunity to make healthy choices.
 Too many children and adults in the Fairfax community face preventable health risk factors such as inadequate physical activity; poor nutrition; heart disease; obesity; and tobacco, alcohol or drug use.